vendia/blog/pages/industry-financial-services.md

           saved, on average, in Year One alone, when operating on the Vendia Share platform
         wrapTheColumnInACard: false
+    intro:
+      text: Take manual interventions out of the mix when you own an automated single source of truth that instantly, accurately reconciles data from inside and outside your four walls — no matter how many partners, clouds, companies, or inputs.
+      title: Operate with a golden record everyone can trust
   - type: Carousel
     slides:
       - text: >-